prechelt/typecheck-decorator/README.md

 - **``typing`` annotations.**
   The annotation is one of those defined in the module ``typing``.
-  (This module was introduced in Python 3.5 and is available from PyPI for earlier Python 3 versions.)
+  (This module was introduced in Python 3.5 and is available from PyPI for earlier Python 3 versions.
+   We will subsequently often call it ``tg``.)
   This is a special case of 'Types' introduced above.
   It requires special handling internally and provides extended possibilities externally (e.g. describing generic functions or specifying container types with particular content types in a manner possibly understood by static type checking tools).
+  These are expected to become the standard over time because more tools and more programmers will readily understand them than the proprietary annotations.

-The following subsections explain each of them.
+The following subsections explain each of these annotation types.
 The same annotations are valid for function results (as opposed to parameters) as well.